-From the Moorish history to the Spanish conquest, the city of Granada is full of history!
-It’s castle, church, and mosque makes it the jewel of the south of Spain.
-To merge all this history we have prepared for you the 20 greatest things to do in Granada!
-Get ready for an amazing journey in Granada… Let’s go!
+From the Moorish history to the Spanish conquest, the city of Granada is full of history and things to do!
+Its castle, churches and mosques make it the jewel of the south of Spain.
+To merge all this history we have prepared for you 20 great things to do in Granada, including cool and unusual activities!
+Get ready for an amazing journey to Granada… Let’s go!

 TourScanner is the No.1 meta-search engine for tours & travel activities.
 Search over 15 bookings websites and find your ideal travel activity at the best price.